Manage all workloads with an efficient, scalable Software Defined Environment (SDE)

-A Software Defined Environment (SDE) enables your organization to deliver IT services in the most efficient way possible.
-It optimizes your compute, storage and networking infrastructure so it can adapt to the type of work required.
+A Software Defined Environment (SDE) enables your organisation to deliver IT services in the most efficient way possible.
+It optimises your compute, storage and networking infrastructure so it can adapt to the type of work required.
 Shared software management tools dynamically assign and manage workloads, transforming a static IT infrastructure into a workload-aware environment.

 Create the right SDE foundation

 Today’s mobile, social, big data and analytics initiatives demand Software Defined Storage (SDS) solutions to unify storage for all data types with greater flexibility, agility and cost efficiency.
 SDS automatically manages huge amounts of local and global file and object data, offering breakthrough data access speed, automation and easier administration.
 These solutions work with existing storage for virtualised storage, allowing multiple systems and applications to share common storage pools, and integrated storage management.

 IBM’s storage software is built for new-era workloads, storing data on the highest performance and most cost-effective storage media over time.
 Soon available as a cloud service on IBM SoftLayer, it can stretch to one billion petabytes – equal to a data centre the size of one million city blocks.

 Expert panel at Boston's Fast Data Forum discusses technical aspects of Software Defined Storage

 Software Defined Networking (SDN) offers a next-generation alternative to management at the physical device level, which can be a bottleneck in the data centre.